-While it remains true, as in the Critique of Pure Reason, hat every imaginative synthesis must be oriented toward intellectual knowledge - and thus even the most radical imaginative creativity, at least in the case of a sound mind, will never be delirious or rule-breaking but will always be bound to the transcendental 'production' - it is equally true that, in the Critique of the Power of Judgment, imagination is granted the (still pre- or pro-epistemic) ability to "schematize without a concept" (p.
+While it remains true, as in the Critique of Pure Reason, that every imaginative synthesis must be oriented toward intellectual knowledge - and thus even the most radical imaginative creativity, at least in the case of a sound mind, will never be delirious or rule-breaking but will always be bound to the transcendental 'production' - it is equally true that, in the Critique of the Power of Judgment, imagination is granted the (still pre- or pro-epistemic) ability to "schematize without a concept" (p.
 167).
-In the first Critique, what imagination 'produces' is a schema, which is "the representation of a general procedure of the imagination for providing a concept with its image" (Kant 1998, p.
+In the first Critique, what imagination for providing a concept with its image" (Kant 1998, p.
 273).
 To recognize the imagination's newly acknowledged 'freedom' in its ability to "schematize without a concept" means thus granting it the capacity to create images of sense that are not anchored to specific conceptual determinations: representations of indeterminate conformity, imbued with feelings; "originary disclosures" that create fields of affinity between the subject and the world by affectively "enlivening" in the former a sense of familiarity with the latter (La Rocca, 2003, p.
 245-266).